-In this video, we’ll discuss how to prepare for a hurricane:
+In this article, we’ll discuss how to prepare for a hurricane:

 - Before it hits

 - And what to do after

 The following are things you should be considering and implementing before the hurricane season arrives.

 The first and most thing to do is plan ahead.
 Planning and preparing can make a big difference in safety and resiliency in the wake of a hurricane.
 The ability to quickly recover following a hurricane requires a focus on preparedness, advance planning, and knowing what to do in the event of a hurricane.
 Start by signing up for local text and email alerts warning when a storm is coming and monitor local news and weather reports so you’re informed at all times.
 Next, learn the locations of local shelters where you can go to if things get bad during a storm and your home is no longer safe.
 If you are ordered to evacuate, know the local hurricane evacuation route(s) to take and have a plan for where you can stay.
 Pick a place you can meet in case you get separated from your family and have a phone number, like a friend or family member, everyone can call in the event you get separated.